tjtelan/tjtelan.github.io/content/blog/2020-08-19-lets-build-a-single-binary-grpc-server-client-with-rust-in-2020.md

 `Tokio` was our async runtime.
 We experienced how little code was necessary to support `async`/`await` patterns.

+Thanks for joining me as I stepped through the details.
 I hope that this walkthrough satisfies some curiosity about using gRPC for your backend code.
 As well as piqued your interest in writing some Rust code.